 I moved in 2021, so I didn't fully experience what it felt like as everyone tried to navigate the new rules for societal interaction.
 But the little I experienced was emotionally tasking.
 I can't even begin to imagine what it was like for Maryam and others who moved to a new country about that time.

-Maryam joined me on The Newcomers Podcast to chat about all the feels while trying to settle down during the pandemic.
+In this conversation, we chat about all the feels while trying to settle down during the pandemic.
 We also chatted about:

 Her biggest mistakes